mupq/pqm4/README.md

 ## Adding new schemes and implementations
-The **pqm4** build system is designed to make it very easy to add new schemes and implementations, if these implementations follow the NIST API.
+The **pqm4** build system is designed to make it very easy to add new schemes and implementations, if these implementations follow the NIST/SUPERCOP API.
 In the following we consider the example of adding the reference implementation of [NewHope-512-CPA-KEM](https://newhopecrypto.org) to **pqm4**:
 1. Create a subdirectory for the new scheme under `crypto_kem/`; in the following we assume that this subdirectory is called `newhope512cpa`.
 1. Create a subdirectory `ref` under `crypto_kem/newhope512cpa/`.
-1. Copy all files of the reference implementation into this new subdirectory `crypto_kem/newhope512cpa/ref/`.
+1. Copy all files of the reference implementation into this new subdirectory `crypto_kem/newhope512cpa/ref/`, except the file implementing the `randombytes` function (typically `PQCgenKAT_kem.c`).
 1. In the subdirectory `crypto_kem/newhope512cpa/ref/` write a Makefile with default target `libpqm4.a`.
    For our example, this Makefile could look as follows:
    ```